Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 Saudi Arabia produced 4.5 million MT of phosphate last year, an increase in production from 4.2 million MT in 2016.
 The country is sitting on 1.4 million MT of phosphate reserves.

-A Saudi Arabian Mining company chief executive told Reuters that the company expects to ramp up production this year at its Waad al-Shamal facility, with a plan to reach full capacity by 2019.
+A Saudi Arabian Mining company chief executive told Reuters that the company expects to ramp up production in 2018 at its Waad al-Shamal facility, with a plan to reach full capacity by 2019.
 The company has been working with Fluor (NYSE:FLR) on the Waad al-Shamal facility, with Fluor providing project management consulting to further develop the project.
-Production of merchant-grade acid and fertilizer had commenced as of August 2017.
+Production of merchant-grade acid and fertilizer commenced as of August 2017.
 The project is expected to be one of the world’s largest phosphate-mining facilities on the globe.

 Mine production: 4 million MT